SandraSarpong/SandraSarpong/README.md

 :woman_technologist: About Me :

 - 🌱 I’m currently learning JavaScript, React, Redux
-- 👯 I’m looking to collaborate on projects :relaxed:
+- 👯 I’m looking to collaborate on frontend and backend projects for both mobile and web :relaxed:
 - 🤔 I’m looking for help with C programming
 - 💬 Ask me about literally anything
 - ⚡ Fun fact: Soft life with a sprinkle of Chop Life :sunglasses: